The 16-member group includes education leaders and professionals from across the state.

 Texas Tech University is pleased to welcome the second class of the Texas Education Policy Fellowship Program (TX-EPFP), a professional development initiative coordinated by the College of Education for individuals who seek to enhance their knowledge and develop their skills in leadership and public policy.

 The 2020-2021 class is made up of 16 leaders and professionals from all sectors of education, including nonprofits, K-12 and higher education.
-The class represents the rich diversity of Texas; members live or work in Dallas, Bryan, El Paso, Houston, Irving, Lubbock, San Antonio, Sunnyvale, Tyler and Waco.
+The class represents Texans from across the state; members live or work in Dallas, Bryan, El Paso, Houston, Irving, Lubbock, San Antonio, Sunnyvale, Tyler and Waco.

 "The Texas Education Policy Fellowship Program is excited to collaborate with this group of emerging leaders and help facilitate their efforts as agents of change in their communities," said Rebecca Hite, TX-EPFP director and an assistant professor in the College of Education.
 "Specifically, TX-EPFP provides opportunities to uniquely learn and engage in education policy, including how it is made and enacted in our state.
 By connecting these fellows to the key players in the education policy arena, they gain vital networks and grow in their leadership skills.
 As a result, our state is enriched with knowledgeable and empowered policy influencers, advocates and leaders."